SHOW-UNAN(祥雲庵)

 This is more than just a tea ceremony in Kanazawa—it is a quiet journey inward.

-Held in a centuries-old tea room in Kanazawa, this private experience is offered to only one group per day, allowing you to leave the noise of the world behind and step into a space of silence, grace, and mindfulness.
+Held in a centuries-old tea room in Kanazawa, this private experience is offered to only one group per day, allowing you to leave the noise of the world behind and step into a space of quietude, grace, and mindfulness.

 What you truly take home is not just a memory, but a renewed sense of stillness and connection—with Kanazawa, and with yourself.